Introducing Visible Wellbeing™

 - complement our exemplary Pastoral care programme and support of individuals.

 - equip our students to:

 - have the learning, skills and tools to live and model healthy approaches to life.

 - be their best and impact others for good.

 See for yourself

-To find out more about this literally visible initiative please contact us to come and have a conversation about your child’s wellbeing or the Visible Wellbeing™ approach
+To find out more about the Visible Wellbeing™ approach at Marsden come to an Open Day or contact us to have a conversation about your child’s wellbeing or to book a tour or time in class.